stripe/stripe-react-native/README.md

 }
 ```

-You can find more details about StripeProvider in [API reference](./docs/api-reference.md#stripeprovider).
+You can find more details about the `StripeProvider` component in the [API reference](https://stripe.dev/stripe-react-native/api-reference/modules.html#stripeprovider).

 ## Run the example app